otterlover24/IT5007-proj/README.md

 				- {DONE} Send API results to client at specific time point
 				- {DONE} Display in table on client end in `watchlist.component.js`
 				- {TODO} Buttons for adding or deleting to watchlist should also edit `watchlist` via setState and re-render table.
-	- /porfolio
+	- /portfolio
 		- Line chart for net worth over time
 			- {DONE} Mock data
 			- Real data from MongoDB
 		- Table of holdings and value for each security and total
-		- Table of transactions & overall P&L
+		- **{TODO} Table of transactions & overall P&L**
+			- frontend `portfolio.component.js`
+				- Request for transaction history
+					- In portfolio.router.js, `async function displayTranactions()`
+						- useEffect with empty dependency list to call `displayTransactions()` on load.
+			- backend
+				- Provide full transaction history
 	- /trade
 		- Form to buy or sell a specific ticker at market price
 	- /news